hillal20/react-advanced-typescript/READMENode.md

 the same logic will apply for the object

-3 - for in loop works for both array and objects, but in the object it will cover the normal fields and the one added by Object.defineProperty with enumerable true
-4 - but in the array it will cover all element with different assigning way but we still have Object.defineProperty with enumerable true
+3 - for in loop works for both array and objects, but in the object it will cover the normal fields and the one added by Object.defineProperty with enumerable true in other words for in loop look for enumerable = true in every field in the  object 4 - but in the array it will cover all element with different assigning way but we still have Object.defineProperty with enumerable true

-5 - for of loop covers only the element mentioned inside the brackets, the other assignment will never appear 6 - for of loop will never work with objects unless if we build a custom iterable for them 7 - the difference between iterable and enumerable is that  iterable is given to us as a  ready feature with an iterator : array, map , set ,string ... but not objects. while enumerable is the field that tells the iterator to pass thru for not , it takes a boolean value
+5 - for of loop covers only the element mentioned inside the brackets (the values ), the other assignment will never appear, because in the array there is iterator built in it.

+6 - for of loop will never work with objects unless if we build a custom iterable for them 7 - the difference between iterable and enumerable is that  iterable is given to us as a  ready feature with an iterator : array, map , set ,string ...

+but not objects. while enumerable is the field that tells the iterator to pass thru for not , it takes a boolean value

+8- iterator is simply and object attached to the array that tells some other function how to access the values (not the index ) inside of it
 ```

 ## 54 \*\* maps and sets